argoproj-labs/old-argo-dataflow/README.md

 ## Summary

-Argo Dataflow is intended as a cloud-native and language-agnostic platform for executing large parallel data-processing pipelines composed of many tasks is typically small and homogenic.
+Argo Dataflow is intended as a cloud-native and language-agnostic platform for executing large parallel data-processing pipelines composed of many steps which are often small and homogenic.

 ## Use Cases